adeptio-project/adeptio/README.md

 • Prefix: ADE adresses start with the capital letter "A"

-*MasterNodes will be burned after 1 year from init start.
+* Premine masterNodes will be burnt after 1 year from init start.

 # Reward Distribution
 <table>